 How do I register my business in Vermont?

 Vermont's wealth is relatively low when compared to the rest of the country due to its small geographical size and small population.
 In 2016, Vermont had a gross domestic product of over $26 billion.

 How do I dissolve an LLC in Vermont?

 You should close your business's Tax Account and then file Articles of Dissolution.

 How much does it cost to start a business in Vermont?

 It costs $125.00 to register/incorporate a business in the state of Vermont.
 Additional costs include applicable licenses, permits, marketing, etc.

 How many small business owners are there in Vermont?

-According to the small business administration, there are 76,900 small businesses in the state of Vermont, despite the state's small population.
+According to the Small Business Administration, there are 77,614 small businesses in the state of Vermont as of 2019, despite the state's small population.

 What is the wealthiest town in Vermont?